k0dev/sc-explorer/README.md

 # soundcloud explorer
+Plays the most commented 10 seconds of a random song on SoundCloud and adds it to a playlist if you like it
 ## This script uses undocumented soundcloud APIs (since you cannot currently ask for an api key).
 Use it at your own risk! (your soundcloud account might get banned)
 ## NOT FINISHED, UNDER DEVELOPMENT
 - TODO: massive refactor (this code is a prototype, I basically copy-pasted from the jupyther notebook that I was using to test things quickly)